-You’ve been nominated to present at a 100 Women Who Give a Hoot meeting?
+You’ve been nominated to present at a 100 Men Who Give a Damn meeting?
 Congratulations!
 Here are some tips to help prepare for your 5 minute presentation:

 You’ve got 5 minutes to MAKE YOUR PITCH so be sure to make it COUNT!: